grype/Ethel/doc/design.md

     ^ self execute: [ :http | http request queryAt: #query put: aString ]
 ```

 This way we can skip the instance variable altogether.
-The argument block is the last thing that gets to configure the http transport before its request is executed, and therefore happens after `#configureOn:` has been called.
+The argument block is the last thing that gets to configure the http transport before its request is executed, and therefore happens after callign `#configureOn:`.
 Notice, we still designate the method with the `<get>` pragma, even though we could easily override that inside the execution block.

+Now, once the request is configured, it is validated (`#validateRequest:`), executed (by calling `ZnClient>>#execute`), and the response is validated (`#validateResponse:`) before the result is returned.
+Use those validation methods to handle misconfigured requests and erroneous responses.

+### Execution Context

+During the execution phase, the **executing method** sets the execution context.
+This context, as previously seen, contains both the HTTP method and the final URL for the request.
+The former is handled via pragmas, like `<get>`, `<post>`, etc. The latter, however, requires a bit of explanation.

-Now, we can further simplify this interface, and get rid of `AcmeSearchEndpoint` altogether, replacing it with:
+Let's try to simplify our interface a bit by getting rid of the `AcmeSearchEndpoint` altogether, replacing it with:

 ```smalltalk
 AcmeThingsEndpoint>>search: aString